Current Ministry Location – Peru

 From 1996 to 2003, Sister Doreen was assigned back to NY to the Center clinic Special Needs.
 From 2003 to 2012, at the request of the Congregational Leadership Committee (CLT), she began a Special Projects Desk which became The Maryknoll Sisters Environmental Office.
 She became Co-Director of the office.

 In her twenty-one years in Peru, she had learned ecological practices and the sacredness of the earth from the Aymara indigenous people.
 She translated that learning into holding up the integrity of creation.

-In order to live harmoniously on the land for which they have been entrusted the Maryknoll Sisters commissioned an environmental resource assessment and then weighed what decisions could be taken for land use, energy use, wildlife management, water.
-Woodswomen cleared an overgrown mile and a half walking trail through the woods on the property.
+In order to live harmoniously on the land for which they, the Maryknoll Sisters, have been entrusted, the Maryknoll Sisters commissioned an environmental resource assessment and then weighed what decisions could be taken for land use, energy use, wildlife management, water.
+“Woods women” from among the Sisters cleared an overgrown mile and a half walking trail through the woods on the property.
 Energy efficient light bulbs, broader recycling, and green house cleaning measures were part of the education efforts.
 Greater care has been provided to the wetland buffered by the property.
-The office has joined with Sisters Congregations along the Hudson and other in NY with an environmental priority.
+The office has joined with other Sisters Congregations along the Hudson and others in NY with an environmental priority.

 In 2013 Sister returned to Peru where she continues work with the Aymara indigenous people.